 What kind of beer is served at Oktoberfest?
 Oktoberfest beer of course!
 There are six breweries that are allowed to brew for the the Oktoberfest, and they are Augustiner, Hacker-Pschorr, Löwenbräu, Paulaner, Spaten, and Hofbräu.
 When you see Oktoberfest beer in the store back home, this is what they trying to imitate.
 All these beers are higher than normal alcohol percentage, and are brewed in Munich only for the Oktoberfest.
 If you are not up for the full strength beer at ten in the morning, most tents will let you make your beer a “Radler” if you want too, which will be beer mixed with lemonade.
 In addition, some tents serve Weissbier (wheat beer) and there is even one tent that serves wine.

 Should I hold my beer by the handle?
 Try not to.
 Always wrap your hand through the handle and around the beer, otherwise you will end up in pain the next day.

 How much money should I bring to Oktoberfest?
-Considering a beer costs about $13.50, I have to recommend about $200 a day per person to fully do it right without any worries about anything.
-I have done it on considerably less, but it wasn’t pretty.
-If you are short on cash, you can always pre-game before Oktoberfest with tall cans of beer from local shops, but not that I would know or anything.
+Considering a beer costs about $12.50, I have to recommend about $200 a day per person to fully do it right without any worries about anything.
+I have done it on considerably less, but it wasn’t ideal.
+If you are short on cash, you can always pre-game before Oktoberfest with tall cans of beer from local shops, or at least that’s what I’ve heard.